12 Home Remedies for Dandruff: How to Get Rid of Dandruff Naturally (2026)

 4. Important: Never apply tea tree oil directly without diluting it — it can cause scalp burns.

 Coconut oil is rich in lauric acid, a fatty acid with natural antifungal and moisturising properties.
-When combined with lemon juice, which contains antifungal citric acid, the two ingredients work together to reduce flaking and nourish a dry scalp at the same time.
+When combined with lemon juice, which contains antifungal citric acid, the two ingredients work together to reduce flaking and nourish a dry scalp — making this an excellent dandruff home remedy for combination scalp types.

 How to use: